About the Library

 The White House.
 With every new president, the makeup of this webpage and the information on it changes.
 This links to Obama's page on education issues (and don't forget to search the White House webpage for education).

 U.S. Senate Committee on Health, Education, Labor & Pensions .
 Track bills and locate hearings dealing with education (from recent sessions of Congress), and read press releases.
-Publications from this committee available through the Government Printing Office can be found here.
+Publications from this committee available through the Government Publishing Office can be found here.

 Committee on Education & the Workforce, U.S. House of Representatives.
 Similar in scope to the Senate committee website, but better organized.
-Publications from this committee available through the Government Printing Office can be found here.
+Publications from this committee available through the Government Publishing Office can be found here.